Ideal peripheral cards to integrate into a soft Apple design

 PCPI's Applicard Z80 Co-processor

 PCPI Model Number: 001-001-03

 The Personal Computer Peripheral Inc's (PCPI) Z80 Appli-card co-processor board was released in 1982 to fast become one of the most popular Z80 cards available for the II series.
-The key reasons for its great success were primarily due to its rich features and low cost.
+The key reasons for success were primarily due to its rich features and low cost.
 This made the PCPI Appli-card not only a first choice amongst end users, but was also a popular item for other vendors who both licensed and cloned the board.
 Several versions of the card became available from other vendors, such as Franklin Computer, who released the board as the "ACE-80", mainly for sale with the Franklin 1x00 series.
-The board was also sold with the software word processor "Wordstar" by MicroPro as the Starcard, sold as a complete bundle.
-Although 100% compatibility with the de facto Microsoft "Softcard" was an on-going issue, the Appli-cards onboard 64k or 128k memory, 6MHz Z80 processor, on card BIOS, and the optional feature connector, made the Appli-card one of the most powerful Z80 based peripheral boards available for the Apple II series.
+The board was also sold with the software word processor "Wordstar" by MicroPro as the Starcard, and sold as a complete bundle.
+Although 100% compatibility with the de facto Microsoft 'Softcard' was an ongoing issue, the Appli-cards onboard 64k or 128k memory, 6MHz Z80 processor, on card BIOS, and the optional feature connector, made the Appli-card one of the most powerful Z80 based peripheral boards available for the Apple II series.